snowby666/poe-api-wrapper/README.md

 for message in previous_messages:
     print(message)
 # Output:
-# {'author': 'human', 'text': 'hi there'}
+# {'author': 'human', 'text': 'hi there', 'messageId': 2861363514}
 # {'author': 'code_llama_34b_instruct', 'text': " Hello!
 It's nice to meet you.
-Is there something I can help you with or would you like to chat?"}
+Is there something I can help you with or would you like to chat?", 'messageId': 2861363530}
-# {'author': 'human', 'text': 'nice to meet you'}
+# {'author': 'human', 'text': 'nice to meet you', 'messageId': 2861709279}
 # {'author': 'code_llama_34b_instruct', 'text': " Nice to meet you too!
 How are you doing today?
 Is there anything on your mind that you'd like to talk about?
-I'm here to listen and help"}
+I'm here to listen and help", 'messageId': 2861873125}
 ```
 >**Note**
 > It will fetch messages from the latest to the oldest, but the order to be displayed is reversed.